-We discussed that the role of the warehouse in the supply chain is to receive, store, and ship goods to the right customer in the right quantities at the right time.
-And now we’re adding that those goods also need to be stored and shipped at right price.
+We discussed the role of the warehouse in the supply chain is to receive, store, and ship goods to the right customer in the right quantities at the right time.
+Now we’re adding that those goods also need to be stored and shipped at the right price.
 For this to happen, warehouse managers need to keep an eye on operating costs.

-To store and deliver goods at the right price warehouse managers must be aware of the items and activities that are cost intensive and outline strategies to reduce or control these costs.
-The top most cost intense activities in the warehouse include:
+To store and deliver goods at the right price, warehouse managers must be aware of the items and activities that are cost-intensive and outline strategies to reduce or control these costs.
+The most cost-intense activities in the warehouse include:

-Labor Costs: Labor related costs are the second highest operating cost within the warehouse.
-Labor cost are related to the job role, skill set, and location (city/state).
-As per the U.S. Bureau of Labor Statistics the median pay of a warehouse clerk is $24,090 per year/$11.58 per hour.
+Labor-related costs are the second highest operating cost within the warehouse.
+Labor costs are related to the job role, skill set, and location (city/state).
+As per the U.S. Bureau of Labor Statistics, the median pay of a warehouse clerk is $28,710 per year/$13.80 per hour.

-Technology: Warehouse technology provides ways to automate repetitive tasks, improve the management of resources (warehouse space utilization, labor, equipment, etc.) and consistently and reliably collect data to forecast demand, improve processes, and make well informed decisions.
+Warehouse technology provides ways to automate repetitive tasks, improve the management of resources (warehouse space utilization, labor, equipment, etc.), and consistently and reliably collect data to forecast demand, improve processes, and make well-informed decisions.

-Processes: This is the point that warehouse optimization becomes pivotal.
-Research shows over and over again that warehouses that properly define, document, review and optimize their processes at least once a year are more efficient than their counter parts.
+This is the point in which warehouse optimization becomes pivotal.
+Research shows over and over again that warehouses that properly define, document, review, and optimize their processes at least once a year are more efficient than their counterparts.
 Not every cargo requires the same process and no one process fits all.